 Ships In The Gulf Maneuver Around Oil Spill

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 Eileen Fleming of member station WWNO reports on the broader economic damage that could come from the collapse of the Deepwater Horizon rig.

-Gary LaGrange is president of the Port of New Orleans.
+EILEEN FLEMING: Gary LaGrange is president of the Port of New Orleans.
 He's keeping a close eye on what federal officials are saying about where the oil slick is headed.

-Minerals management spokesman John Callahan says the Deepwater Horizon disaster has barely caused a blip in production.
+FLEMING: Minerals management spokesman John Callahan says the Deepwater Horizon disaster has barely caused a blip in production.

-For NPR News, I'm Eileen Fleming in New Orleans.
+FLEMING: For NPR News, I'm Eileen Fleming in New Orleans.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.